ispras/microtesk/README.md

 The owner is [Ivannikov Institute for System Programming of the Russian Academy of Sciences (ISP RAS)](https://ispras.ru/en).
 The maintainers are members of Microprocessor Verification Group (MVG).

-## Development
+## Related projects

-Currently, MicroTESK-related source code is stored in the following repositories:
+Currently, the following MicroTESK-based test generators are available:

 - [MicroTESK for MIPS](https://forge.ispras.ru/projects/microtesk-mips64),
 a MicroTESK-based test program generator for MIPS microprocessors.